-- The PAC will meet as frequently as it determines necessary, generally through monthly meetings. - The procedure at meetings shall adhere to the by-laws of the Corporation or any resolution of the Board.
+- The Committee will meet bi-annually, or more frequently at the call of the Committee Chair. - Meetings will be held at a time and place as determined by the Committee. - The procedure at meetings shall be determined by the by-laws of the Corporation or by resolution of the Board.